andrew-k512/treehouse_css_basics/README.md

 17. Font Properties
   -Like text properties, font properties let us change the appearance of text by assigning a font family, font size, font style, and more.

+18. Line Height
+  -With the line-height property, we can increase, or decrease, the vertical gaps between lines of text.

+19.